shakahl/SickNerd/README.md

 SickNerd
  </h1>

-CLI tool for making Google Dorking a passive recon experience. **SickNerd** aims to slowly enumerate Google Dorks via the `googlesearch` API then requests found pages for metadata.
+CLI tool for Google Dorking with the ability to fetch and filter dorks from GHDB, save and load results, and search multiple domains. **SickNerd** aims to slowly enumerate Google Dorks via the `googlesearch` API then requests found pages for metadata.
 By default it sleeps between queries, randomizes user-agent, retries 429 and failed requests recursively, and prints output after each query.
 Validation requests can be done after to grab metadata.